knandersen/friendly-lego-ble/README.md

 https://knandersen.github.io/friendly-lego-ble/ (Make sure you have the latest version of Scratch Link running)

-Turn on any LEGO Hub featuring BLE 4.0+ (except WeDo 2.0)
+Turn on any LEGO Hub featuring BLE 4.0+ (except WeDo 2.0).
+Your hub should be detected and connected to automatically.

 # How to use